tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 first.
 This could take several forms: a command line flag, a manifest file, HTTP header, file extension, etc.

-The recommendation for Node is that we store this in a cache on disk somewhere.
+The recommendation for Node is that we store this in a cache on disk.
 @trevnorris and @indutny have given thoughts that this should work.

-The workflow for loading any file would come out like this:
+The workflow for loading files would look like:

 1. Get path to load as `filename`
 2. If cache has `filename` set `goal` from cached value